csong2023/devblog/_posts/2022-09-05-finger-tapping-as-a-biomarker.md

 ## Discussion

 - When the algorithm was used to classify individual participants, it was correct in only 50% of cases.
 This shows that tapping parameters were only partially useful for classification.
+- However, the planned goal of classifying individual participants based on tapping parameters was only partially achieved.
+Thus, while 49 of 79 CHI participants were correctly classified on the basis of their motor performance, 30 of these participants were classified as pMCI or MCI.